clux/magic-forest/README.md

 # Magic Forest Benchmarks
 Personal comparisons of languages based on what I consider idiomatic use of these languages.
+Don't read too much into these.

 This is based on the old blog post [Fast Functional Goats, Lions and Wolves](http://unriskinsight.blogspot.co.uk/2014/06/fast-functional-goats-lions-and-wolves.html) which gathered some publicity in 2014, but was broken by people finding an analytical solution.